 Appropriate and customary audience reactions and interactions can vary with the type of performance.
 In general, laughing, cheering, and applause are appropriate when they make sense with what is happening onstage.
 Any special customs (such as not applauding between movements of a classical music work or applauding just after a solo within a jazz piece) will be mentioned in the study guide and often referred to by the artists themselves.
-Any rude or inappropriate behavior (such as laughing at a serious part of the performance or talking to other students during the show) will disturb both the performers and other members of the audience.
+Any inappropriate behavior (such as laughing at a serious part of the performance or talking to other students during the show) will disturb both the performers and other members of the audience.

 At the end of the performance, your students will want to applaud if they liked the show.
 If they really liked it, they may want to give the performers a standing ovation.

 - No food, gum, candy, or beverages are to be brought into the theatre unless medically necessary.